 Tests for diabetes

-Because the disease can go undetected for many years it’s important to be screened regularly.
+Because one can have the disease for many years it’s important go for screening regularly.
 Important tests include:

 - The Hemoglobin A1C test which checks your average blood sugar level for the past few months.

-- The FPG (fasting plasma glucose) test where blood samples are taken after an overnight fast.
+- The FPG (fasting plasma glucose) test.
+Doctor takes blood samples after the patient fasts overnight.

-- The OGTT (oral glucose tolerance test) where blood samples are taken after fasting and again two hours after drinking a sugary solution.
+- The OGTT (oral glucose tolerance test).
+Doctor takes blood samples fter fasting and again two hours after drinking a sugary solution.

 How common is diabetes?

 Globally there are about 366 million people with diabetes.
 In South Africa it is estimated that 6% of the population suffers from the disease although many remain undiagnosed.
 There is no known cure for diabetes but it can be controlled with proper care.
 The first step is to get tested, it’s then important to accept that you have this chronic condition and you subsequently have to learn how to manage it through diet, exercise and medication.